rbehrensdeluna/QBtoWEIS/README.md

         conda install -y petsc4py mpi4py pyoptsparse     # (Mac / Linux only, sometimes Windows users may need to install mpi4py) pip install -e .

-3. Instructions specific for DOE HPC system Eagle.
-Before executing the setup script, do:

-        module load comp-intel intel-mpi mkl
-        module unload gcc
-        pip install --no-deps -e . -v
-        conda install -c conda-forge pyoptsparse

 **NOTE:** To use QBtoWEIS again after installation is complete, you will always need to activate the conda environment first with conda activate qbweis-env (or source activate qbweis-env).

-## Download and configure QBladeCE executables under WSL2
+## Download and configure QBladeCE

-   Download QBladeCE from https://qblade.org/downloads/ and place it in the WSL2 directory.
+   Download QBladeCE from https://qblade.org/downloads/ and place it in your prefered directory # (Linux/WSL2 & Windows).

-   install some libraries that are required to run qblade:
+   install some libraries that are required to run qblade # (Linux/WSL2 only):

         sudo apt-get update -y
         sudo apt-get install -y libqt5opengl5 libqt5xml5 libquadmath0 libglu1-mesa